mrdijk/EnergyEfficient_FL/fabric/k8s/README.md

 # Set up your inventory for your cluster (will create files in fabric/kubespray/inventory/x)
 cp -rfp inventory/sample inventory/dynamos-cluster
 # Then add the inventory.ini file in the created dynamos-cluster folder.
 The k8s_setup.ipynb notebook gets the necessary information
+# It is important to use the correct IPs: the IPv6, such as: 2001:610:2d0:fabc:f816:3eff:fe65:a464, since it is not reachable with the IPv4 in FABRIC.

 # Configure the Ansible config file (by default it does not allow it in the working directory: https://docs.ansible.com/ansible/devel/reference_appendices/config.html#cfg-in-world-writable-dir)
 # For example: